How to manually publish messages to RabbitMQ

 Compared to the built-in RabbitMQ management plugin, RabbitGUI provides quite a few quality-of-life improvements, such as :

-• a history of all published messages, properly formatted and searchable
+• A history of all published messages, properly formatted and searchable

 You can learn more about RabbitGUI here.

-Using RabbitMQ management plugin to publish messages
+Use RabbitMQ management plugin to publish messages

 You can use the management plugin to publish messages to RabbitMQ.
 There are two ways to do so: either to a specific queue or to an exchange.
 To send a message to a specific queue, go to the "Queues" tab in the management plugin, select the queue you want to send a message to, and unfold the "Publish message" section.
 You can then enter the message body and properties: